 (joint with Peter Troyan and David Delacrétaz)

-We propose a solution to the trade-off between Pareto efficiency and stability
+We propose a solution to the conflict between fairness and efficiency in matching

-initiates a chain of reassignments that ultimately results in the initial claimant losing the object.
+of reassignments that results in the initial claimant losing the object.
 We show that

-efficient mechanisms: those based on Shapley and Scarf's TTC mechanism are not essentially stable
+efficient mechanisms: those based on Shapley and Scarf's TTC mechanism are not

 School Choice with Asymmetric Information: Priority Design and the Curse of Acceptance